 A few days ago, my mother forwarded me one of those chain emails that have been going around a lot lately.
-This one included a collection of life lessons, which was said to be written by Andy Rooney.
+This one included a collection of life lessons for everyday, which was said to be written by Andy Rooney.
 You may remember him as the lovable, curmudgeonly commentator who for many years closed the CBS show “60 Minutes”.

 The idea of the email was that you read and enjoy it, and then pass it along to your friends (including resending it to the person who sent it to you) in honor of National Friendship Week.
 These chains were common a few years ago, and they seem to be making a resurgence recently.

 As it turns out, this essay was NOT written by Mr. Rooney, who passed away in 2011 at the age of 92.
 Rather, it was a collection of statements from many different people, compiled and published in the book Live and Learn and Pass It On, Volume II in 1995.

 Even if Andy Rooney did not write them, these are all wonderful lessons to learn and share, and certainly worth a bit of reflection.

 I didn’t pass on the email (I don’t do chain emails of any sort) but I’ve chosen to share the wisdom within the compilation with you for today’s Friday Favorites.